omaracrystal/Angular_CRUD_boilerplate/README.md

 #JOB POCKET

 ##Description
 This app, will allow job seekers to store job postings off of any site with a url that doesn't require a login to view.
-As a job seeker, you may come across verious job postings that you would like to save and view at a later time.
+As a job seeker, you may come across various job postings that you would like to save and view at a later time.
 This app will allow you to take that url and email that url to your Job Pocket App.
 In addition this app will have a recommendation newsfeed section based off scraping jobs on craigslist.
 In the recommendation section you will have an area to enter key words that will narrow down the job recommendations.

 ##Technologies
 - MEAN Stack